kafechew/astro-paper/src/pages/about.md

 title: "About kheAI"
 ---

-# kheAI: Body, Mind & ₿itcoin
+# Body, Mind & ₿itcoin

 > Today, as always, men fall into two categories: slaves and free men.
 > He who does not own two-thirds of his day is a slave — no matter what he calls himself: a politician, a businessman, a scholar, or a civil servant.